hardbyte/python-can/doc/interfaces/ixxat.rst

 IXXAT Virtual Communication Interface
 =====================================

-Interface to `IXXAT <http://www.ixxat.com/>`__ Virtual Communication Interface V3 SDK.
+Interface to `IXXAT <http://www.ixxat.com/>`__ Virtual Communication Interface V4 SDK.
 Works on Windows.
+Note that python-can version 4.2.1 and earlier implemented the V3 SDK for non-FD devices.
+Python-can 4.2.2+ uses the V4 SDK for all devices.

 The Linux ECI SDK is currently unsupported, however on Linux some devices are supported with :doc:`socketcan`.